Calibrator

 Calibration Interfaces

-The calibrator interface for Bittle is as follows:
+The calibrator interface for Bittle X V2+Arm is as follows:

-These interfaces will be displayed when you calibrate for the first time.
+The interfaces above will be displayed when you calibrate for the first time.
 You can also click to open the upper-right menu in the control panel and select Calibrate to re-access.

-After the battery powers on the robot, follow the next steps to enter the calibration state.
+After the robot powers on with the battery, follow one of the two methods to enter calibration mode.

 • Click the Calibration button in the calibration interface.

-After the robot enters the calibration state, for the construction kit, do the following steps:
+For the construction kit, after the robot enters the calibration state, do the following steps:

 Install the robot arm